TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/quick-start/tyk-k8s-demo.md

 and starts up Tyk Pump to push analytics data from the Tyk platform to Datadog.
 It will also create a Datadog dashboard for you to view the analytics.
 - [elasticsearch](https://github.com/TykTechnologies/tyk-k8s-demo/tree/main/src/deployments/elasticsearch): deploys
-Elasticsearch and stands up a Tyk pump to push analytics data from the Tyk platform to Elasticsearch.
+Elasticsearch and starts up Tyk pump to push analytics data from the Tyk platform to Elasticsearch.
   - [elasticsearch-kibana](https://github.com/TykTechnologies/tyk-k8s-demo/tree/main/src/deployments/elasticsearch-kibana): deploys the Elasticsearch deployment as well as a Kibana deployment and creates a Kibana dashboard for you to view the analytics.
 - [Jaeger](https://github.com/TykTechnologies/tyk-k8s-demo/tree/main/src/deployments/jaeger): deploys the Jaeger operator, a Jaeger instance, and the OpenTelemetry collector and configures the Tyk deployment to send telemetry data to Jaeger through the OpenTelemetry collector.
 - [k6](https://github.com/TykTechnologies/tyk-k8s-demo/tree/main/src/deployments/k6): deploys a Grafana K6 Operator.